robertoromero09091212/intl_analysis_blog/README.md

 # intl_analysis_blog

 Early version of a geopolitics blog focusing on intelligence analysis of different regions and conflicts in the world using Open Source Intelligence (OSINT).
-Non-commercial only intended as a hobby.
+Non-commercial, only intended as a hobby.

 The main focus is intended to be into Middle East and North Africa (MENA) conflicts, terror risks, ...; but ideally will also cover some interesting details of other regions like Eastern Europe and Latin America.